matrix-org/matrix-spec/content/client-server-api/modules/third_party_invites.md

 member's membership is questionable.

-For example, given H1, H2, and H3 as homeservers, UserA as a user of H1, and an identity server IS, the full sequence for a third party invite would look like the following.
+For example, given H1, H2, and H3 as homeservers, UserA as a user of H1, and an identity server IS, the full sequence for a third-party invite would look like the following.
 This diagram assumes H1 and H2 are residents of the room while H3 is attempting to join.